leapfrogtechnology/coding-guidelines/docs/python/general.md

 #### These are the general guidelines to be followed:

 ::tip
-It is recommended to upgrade the package dependency whenever possible althoug version pinning is a must.
+It is recommended to upgrade the package dependency whenever possible although version pinning is a must.
 :::

 * See [tools](tools.md) that can be used in development environment setup to ease your coding process.